fubark/cyber/docs/docs.md

 ```

 ### `finalizer`
-A type finalizer is optional since the memory and children of an instance will be freed automatically by ARC.
+A type finalizer is optional and gets invoked before the memory is reclaimed by ARC.
 However, it can be useful to perform additional cleanup tasks for instances that contain external resources.
 ```c
 void myNodeFinalizer(CLVM* vm, void* obj) {